- Research & Data

 Tennessee has 165 miles of Mississippi River-front property.
 Of the nation’s inland and navigable waterways, an estimated 75% are within the Mississippi River system, making it the busiest water transportation artery in the country.

-Memphis is the second-busiest port on the Mississippi River and the fourth-busiest inland port in the U.S. The International Port of Memphis is the largest stillwater harbor on the Mississippi River and is ice free year-round.
+Memphis is the second-busiest port on the Mississippi River and the fifth-busiest inland port in the U.S. The International Port of Memphis is the largest stillwater harbor on the Mississippi River and is ice free year-round.

 The port of Cates Landing is located on the Mississippi River.
 It is accessible to barge traffic year-round on a 9,000 linear foot slack-water harbor with the port’s 400-acre land side development constructed above the 100-year flood plain.
 The port of Cates Landing is in an Opportunity Zone and a Foreign Trade Zone.

 Tennessee is part of the four-state region of the Tennessee-Tombigbee Waterway, which provides the state access of the Gulf of Mexico harbors and international markets.
 The waterway links to 4,500 miles of navigable waterways serving 23 states throughout the South and Midwest.

 Tennessee ranks second in favorable utility rates in 2017, according to Area Development.

 Tennessee Valley Authority (TVA) is the nation’s largest public power provider, TVA delivers reliable and competitively priced electric power that gives businesses and families more opportunity to prosper.